changjulian17/changjulian17/README.md

 ### Hi there, I'm [Julian][LinkedIn] 👋

-## I'm a Delivery Lead at a bank, building marketing solutions
+## Software Developer and Delivery Lead @

+- DBS Bank for more than 2 years and want to start my quant career✅
 - I graduated from General Assembly's Data Science Immersive in 2021 🌱
-- Software Developer and Delivery Lead @ DBS Bank for 2 years ✅
 - I’m looking to combine my two passions: Investing and Math 👯
 > Python projects as a passion 🐍
 >